-Eric E. Soter, Director of Planning Division, was appointed to his position in April 2007.
-Mr. Soter began his career with Frederick County in March 2002 serving as the director of the Department of Planning and Zoning and recently serving as the deputy director of the division since September 2005.
+Eric E. Soter, Director, Community Development Division, was appointed to his position in February 2011 following a reorganization of the Economic Development, Planning, and Permitting and Development Review Divisions.
+Mr. Soter began his career with Frederick County in March 2002 serving as the director of the Department of Planning and Zoning and recently serving as the director of the Planning Division since October 2007.
 Prior to his employment with Frederick County, Mr. Soter served as urban design director for the City of Gaithersburg, Maryland from 2001-2002, and as senior staff planner from 1999-2001.
 He also was employed with Carroll County Government from 1997-1999 as a transportation/comprehensive planner, and an associate planner with the Baltimore Metropolitan Council, a regional Metropolitan Planning Organization, from 1994-1997.
-In 1994, Mr. Soter earned a dual bachelor of science degree in Geography and Economics from Towson University, Towson, Maryland, and also earned a certificate in cartography and graphics.
-Mr. Soter is a member of the American Planning Association (APA), as well as the Maryland Chapter of the APA.
+In 1994 Mr. Soter earned a dual bachelor of science degree in geography and economics from Towson University, Towson, Maryland, and also earned a certificate in cartography and graphics.
+Mr. Soter is a member of the Maryland Association of Counties - Planners Affiliate and the American Planning Association (APA), as well as the Maryland Chapter of the APA.

-Laurie M. Boyer, CEcD, Director of Economic Development Division, was appointed to her position in June 2007.
+Laurie M. Boyer, CEcD, Director, Economic Development Department, was appointed to her position in 2007.
 She joined the Office of Economic Development (OED) in 2001 as a business development specialist and was named deputy director in 2005.
-In May 2006, she earned her Economic Development Certification (CecD) from the International Economic Development Council.
-Ms. Boyer has worked for Frederick County Government since 1996, and prior to joining OED, she served as the public information officer for the Board of County Commissioners.
-She serves as Secretary of the Maryland Economic Development Association (MEDA), and serves on the MEDA Foundation Board, Downtown Frederick Partnership Board, Small Business Development Center Statewide Advisory Board, Workforce Development Board, Fort Detrick Alliance and the Frederick Innovative Technology Center, Inc. Board.
-Ms. Boyer has a bachelor's degree in communications and Spanish from Juniata College in Huntingdon, Pennsylvania, and a master's degree in communication studies from West Virginia University in Morgantown, West Virginia.
+In May 2006 Ms. Boyer earned her Economic Development Certification (CEcD) from the International Economic Development Council.
+She has worked for Frederick County Government since 1996, and prior to joining OED, she served as the public information officer for the Board of County Commissioners.
+Ms. Boyer serves as president of the Maryland Economic Development Association (MEDA), and serves on the MEDA Foundation Board, Downtown Frederick Partnership Board, Small Business Development Center Statewide Advisory Board, Workforce Development Board, Fort Detrick Alliance, and the Frederick Innovative Technology Center, Inc. Board.
+She has a bachelor's degree in communications and Spanish from Juniata College in Huntingdon, Pennsylvania, and a master's degree in communication studies from West Virginia University in Morgantown, West Virginia.